 From 1879 to 1882 onward, European powers increasingly sought colonial control over Africa.
-Their colonial presence on the continent transformed from being a powerful influence on the coast into colonial governance within the hinterland.
-This transition was further characterized by mounting tensions among European powers, which formed the backdrop to the Berlin West Africa Conference 1884–1885.
-Amid these tensions, most industrialist economies of the time—for example Britain, Germany, and Belgium—were reluctant to bear the financial burdens of establishing territorial authority on African soil.
-It is therefore not surprising that the parties to the Berlin Act opted for limited requirements to the establishment of sovereignty in Africa.
-Imperial powers applied a very loose interpretation to the Berlin Act, taking chartered companies with a limited administrative presence as sufficient to establish sovereignty claims.
-Further, while the Berlin Act prohibited trade monopoly, it remained pervasive.
+Their colonial presence on the continent gradually evolved from that of a powerful influence primarily along the coast into full colonial governance within the hinterland.
+This transition was accompanied by mounting tensions among European powers, which formed the backdrop to the Berlin West Africa Conference of 1884–1885.
+Amid these tensions, most industrialist economies of the time—for example those of Great Britain, Germany, and Belgium—were reluctant to bear the financial burdens of establishing territorial authority on African soil.
+It is therefore not surprising that the parties to the Berlin Act that emerged from the conference opted for limited requirements for the establishment of sovereignty in Africa.
+Imperial powers applied the Berlin Act very loosely, claiming chartered companies with a limited administrative presence were sufficient to establish sovereignty claims.
+Furthermore, while the Berlin Act prohibited trade monopolies, these nevertheless remained pervasive.
 This conveniently loose interpretation is evident in King Leopold’s colonization of the Congo and Bismarck’s choice to use the charter model for his colonial endeavors in Africa.
 Both cases demonstrate the potential of using private entities to establish sovereign claims in Africa.
 To these we may add the specific British experience in establishing sovereignty based on a chartered company in North Borneo in 1881.

-In the course of the nineteenth century, the joint-stock company reemerged (initially with the charter) for industrial projects such as the construction of canals and railways.
-Unlike the Belgian and German precedents, the British chartered companies were initiated not by rulers but by British businessmen on the ground.
+In the course of the nineteenth century, the joint-stock company re-emerged (initially with the charter) to carry out industrial projects, such as the construction of canals and railways.
+Unlike the Belgian and German precedents, the British chartered companies were initiated not by rulers but by British businessmen working in commerce.
 Free incorporation became a central feature of business organizations operating transnationally only toward the end of the nineteenth century and even later.
-This feature of the companies involved in the new charter deal proved important to their success in the aftermath of their charters’ dissolution.
+This feature of the companies involved in the new charter deal proved important to their success in the aftermath of the dissolution of their original charters.
 The British revival of the chartered company began with the North Borneo Company in 1881.
 This precedent was soon followed in Africa with the Royal Niger Company (1886–1900), the Imperial British East African Company (1888–96), and Cecil Rhodes’s BSAC (1889–1923).
-From the 1890s Portugal sought to control large parts of Mozambique through two chartered companies.
+From the 1890s, Portugal sought to control large parts of Mozambique through two chartered companies.

-This new modality of the charter contained a peculiar blend of features from the early colonial company (because of the territorial aspirations of these companies) without the formal monopoly or state funding that was characteristic of sixteenth- and seventeenth-century trade companies.
+This new modality of the charter contained a peculiar blend of features from the early colonial company (reflectingthe territorial aspirations of these companies) without the formal monopoly or state funding that was characteristic of sixteenth- and seventeenth-century trade companies.
 The rationale for their introduction, however, was quite reminiscent of earlier British trading companies.
-The charters of earlier centuries were often explained in terms of efficiency (allocation of cost between the Crown and the merchant) and ideology (as epitomizers of a mercantilist order).
-Their late appearance in Africa was similarly related to the British government’s attempt to minimize the cost of colonization and the aspiration of businessmen to gain leverage over their competitors through advantages potentially derived from the charter.
-In terms of ideology, this later generation of chartered companies introduced itself as compatible with contemporary sensibilities of free trade (the charters prohibited monopolies) and as harbingers of the civilizing mission.
-As the debate among international lawyers of the time demonstrates, their practices were fraught with tension and public dismay, virtually from their inception, and they failed to eradicate common perceptions of an allegiance with the notorious legacy of their sixteenth- and seventeen-century predecessors.
+The charters of earlier centuries were often justified in terms of efficiency (allocation of cost between the Crown and the merchant) and ideology (as epitomizers of a mercantilist order).
+Their late appearance in Africa was similarly related to the British government’s attempt to minimize the cost of colonization and the aspiration of businessmen to gain advantages over their competitors through benefits potentially derived from the charter.
+In terms of ideology, this later generation of chartered companies presented itself as compatible with contemporary sensibilities of free trade (the charters prohibited monopolies) and as bearers of the civilizing mission.
+As the debate among legal scholars of the time demonstrates, the practices of this new generation of chartered companies were fraught with tension and evoked public dismay virtually from their inception, and they failed to eradicate common associations of them with the notorious legacy of their sixteenth- and seventeen-century predecessors.

-(2) International Lawyers’
+(2) International Legal Scholars Critique